The UK’s Data Adequacy Decision – Implications, Challenges, and Future Prospects

 Privacy by Design:

-Furthermore, adopting a “privacy by design” approach entails incorporating data minimization principles into the development of products and services from the outset.
+Furthermore, adopting a “privacy by design” approach entails incorporating data minimisation principles into the development of products and services from the outset.
 This involves considering privacy implications at every stage of the design process and implementing features that limit the collection and retention of unnecessary data.
 For example, a software developer could design an application to only request essential permissions from users and refrain from collecting extraneous data points.

 Regular Review of Data Retention Policies: